Love & Friendship: Casting

 In February 2014, Amanda Dobbins of New York magazine reported actress Sienna Miller had been cast as Lady Susan, while Chloë Sevigny would play Susan's close friend Alicia.
 Miller later left the project and Kate Beckinsale replaced her as Lady Susan in 2015.
 Beckinsale and Sevigny previously worked together on Stillman's The Last Days of Disco.
 Xavier Samuel and Stephen Fry joined the cast as Reginald and Mr. Johnson respectively.
 Other cast members include Emma Greenwell as Catherine Vernon, Morfydd Clark as Frederica, Jemma Redgrave as Lady DeCourcy, James Fleet as Sir Reginald DeCourcy, Tom Bennett as Sir James Martin and Justin Edwards as Charles Vernon.
 Stillman later confirmed that Clark was the first actor to be cast, followed by Fleet and Redgrave.
 The director said he met with two other actors for the part of Sir James Martin, before Bennett was cast in the role.

-Emily VanDerWerff writing for Vox referred to the successful aspects of Stillman's casting for the film stating: Love & Friendship is filled with (casting) ringers.
+Emily St. James writing for Vox referred to the successful aspects of Stillman's casting for the film stating: Love & Friendship is filled with (casting) ringers.
 Stephen Fry pops up in what amounts to a one-scene cameo, and he's wickedly funny.
 Chloë Sevigny is great as his wife, Susan's American friend who finds herself constantly dealing with the protagonist's latest schemes.
 And Xavier Samuel is deliciously oblivious as the young man Susan tries to wed.
 But even the actors you've never heard of give wonderful performances.
 Love & Friendship marks one of Morfydd Clark's first film roles, and as Frederica she manages to transform the character's innocence into the basis for comedy instead of just a metaphor for everything Susan might destroy.
 That same level of skill is evident in every member of the ensemble.